amsterdam-hcml/amsterdam-hcml.github.io/_includes/assignment.md

 To prepare for this assignment you will need to:
 1. Read and critically analyse the paper
 2. Identify the strengths and weaknesses of the paper (with respect to your lens)
-3. Write up your **discussion preparation notes** and submit them on Canvas on the day before your assigned lab session.
+3. Write up your **discussion preparation notes** and submit them on Canvas on the day of your assigned lab session.
     - A key part of these preparation notes will be the points you want to raise in your opening statements.
     - These notes are expected to be 700-800 words maximum, and are meant to highlight your key take-aways from the paper.